-8. Landing into a foreign port requires the prior written approval of MPI.
+8. Landing into a foreign port requires the prior written approval of Fisheries New Zealand.

-9. You need prior approval from MPI to move fish between vessels (tranship) on a trip – both to and from the vessel.
+9. You need prior approval from us to move fish between vessels (tranship) on a trip – both to and from the vessel.

 10. You must complete the appropriate high seas catch effort and landing returns for your fishing activities.